 1) Governance posture

 FASO is built as an independent, neutrality-preserving organisation.
-We are strictly descriptive and non-prescriptive: we publish bounded observations, confidence, and limits of evidence.
-We are not a regulator, not a lab, and not a command centre.
+We are strictly descriptive and non-prescriptive: we publish bounded observations, the confidence warranted and the limits of the evidence.
+We are not a regulator, not a lab and not a command centre.

-All internal analysis occurs in controlled environments.
-External publication is constrained by a transparency boundary and an artefact grammar: we publish only what can be shared safely and reproducibly, and we do not publish sensitive operational detail or information that could enable misuse.
+All internal analysis takes place in controlled environments.
+External publication is constrained by a strict Publication Boundary and artefact grammar: we publish only what can be shared safely, reproducibly, and without inflating certainty.
+We do not publish sensitive operational detail, private data or material that could enable misuse.

 3) Funding and independence

-Phase 0 funding is ring-fenced and administered under fiscal sponsorship while legal structure is established.
-Funding does not buy privileged access, influence over outputs, or control of methods.
-We do not accept arrangements that compromise independence.
+Phase 0 funding is ring-fenced and administered under a UK fiscal host arrangement while legal structure is established.
+Funding does not buy privileged access, influence over outputs or control over methods.
+We do not accept arrangements that compromise independence, neutrality or publication discipline.

-FASO maintains audited internal logs and deterministic processes for evidence handling and thresholding.
-When observations approach defined thresholds, escalation is handled through governance pathways and documented review, with publication decisions controlled by the transparency boundary.
+FASO maintains audited internal logs and deterministic processes for evidence handling, thresholding and review.
+Where observations approach defined thresholds, escalation occurs through governed internal pathways and documented review.
+Any external publication remains controlled by the Publication Boundary and its disclosure rules.